098765d/AI_Tutor/README.md

-# EduMentor: LLM and RAG-Enhanced AI Tutoring Across a Spectrum of Academic Courses
+# AI-Tutor: LLM and RAG-Enhanced AI Tutoring Across a Spectrum of Academic Courses

 **Description:**
 EduMentor harnesses OpenAI's Assistant API and Retrieval-Augmented Generation (RAG) to deliver a cutting-edge educational platform.
 Integrating these technologies facilitates a dynamic and responsive learning experience, tailored to individual educational needs.